 We describe the design and MPI implementation of two benchmarks created to characterize the balanced system performance of high-performance clusters and supercomputers.
-We start with a communication-specific benchmark, called b_eff that characterizes the message passing performance of a system.
-Following the same line of development, we extend this work to the design and implementation of the effective I/O bandwidth benchmark (b_eff_io).
-Both of these benchmarks were developed on a Cray T3E-900 and have two goals: a) to get a detailed insight into the performance strengths and weaknesses of different parallel communication and I/O patterns, and b) to obtain a single bandwidth number that characterizes the average performance of the system namely processor communication for b_eff, and the I/O subsystem for b_eff_io.
-Both benchmarks use a timedriven approach and loop over a variety of communication and access patterns to characterize a system in a fairly automated fashion.
+We start with a communication-specific benchmark, called b\eff that characterizes the message passing performance of a system.
+Following the same line of development, we extend this work to the design and implementation of the effective I/O bandwidth benchmark (b\eff\io).
+Both of these benchmarks have two goals: a) to obtain a single bandwidth number that characterizes the average performance of the system namely processor communication for b\eff, and the I/O subsystem for b\eff\io, and b) to get a detailed insight into the performance strengths and weaknesses of different parallel communication and I/O patterns.
+Both benchmarks use a time-driven approach and loop over a variety of communication and access patterns to characterize a system in a fairly automated fashion.
 Results of the two benchmarks are given for several systems including IBM SPs, Cray T3E, NEC SX-5, and Hitachi SR 8000.